Spleen

-The spleen plays very important roles in regard to red blood cells (erythrocytes) and the immune system.
+The spleen plays important roles in regard to red blood cells (erythrocytes) and the immune system.
 It removes old red blood cells and holds a reserve of blood, which can be valuable in case of hemorrhagic shock, and also recycles iron.
 As a part of the mononuclear phagocyte system, it metabolizes hemoglobin removed from senescent red blood cells.
 The globin portion of hemoglobin is degraded to its constitutive amino acids, and the heme portion is metabolized to bilirubin, which is removed in the liver.

 The spleen houses antibody-producing lymphocytes in its white pulp and monocytes which remove antibody-coated bacteria and antibody-coated blood cells by way of blood and lymph node circulation.
 These monocytes, upon moving to injured tissue (such as the heart after myocardial infarction), turn into dendritic cells and macrophages while promoting tissue healing.
 The spleen is a center of activity of the mononuclear phagocyte system and is analogous to a large lymph node, as its absence causes a predisposition to certain infections.

 In humans, the spleen is purple in color and is in the left upper quadrant of the abdomen.
+The surgical process to remove the spleen is known as a splenectomy.

-Anatomy
+Structure

-The spleen is underneath the left part of the diaphragm, and has a smooth, convex surface that faces the diaphragm.
+In humans, the spleen is underneath the left part of the diaphragm, and has a smooth, convex surface that faces the diaphragm.
 It is underneath the ninth, tenth, and eleventh ribs.
 The other side of the spleen is divided by a ridge into two regions: an anterior gastric portion, and a posterior renal portion.
 The gastric surface is directed forward, upward, and toward the middle, is broad and concave, and is in contact with the posterior wall of the stomach.
 Below this it is in contact with the tail of the pancreas.
 The renal surface is directed medialward and downward.
 It is somewhat flattened, considerably narrower than the gastric surface, and is in relation with the upper part of the anterior surface of the left kidney and occasionally with the left adrenal gland.

 There are four ligaments attached to the spleen: gastrosplenic ligament, splenorenal ligament, colicosplenic ligament, and phrenocolic ligament.